bernhardAxonIvy/doc/source/engine-guide/deployment/deploy.rst

 will be started immediately if the |ivy-engine| is running.
 Otherwise, the deployment is executed when the engine is starting.

-  There are subdirectories in the deployment directory for each application.
-The project can be copied to the corresponding subdirectory.
-It is also possible to create a subdirectory manually.
+  There are sub-directories in the deployment directory for each application.
+The project can be copied to the corresponding sub-directory.
+It is also possible to create a sub-directory manually.
 In this case a new application will be created.
 Alternatively, the project can also be placed in the deployment directory itself.
 It is then deployed into the application with the same name as the filename.